Mission Australia: Research

 Mission Australia undertakes research and produces publications on the key issues affecting its services and the people who access them.
 Its research findings also contribute to discussions about key and emerging issues with government, in the media, and within the community services sector, academia, business and the community.

 Youth Survey

 Mission Australia's annual Youth Survey is Australia's largest annual survey of young people of its kind.
-The 21st Annual Youth Survey saw 18,800 young people aged 15–19 participate in 2022 and identified the environment, equity and discrimination and mental health as the three most important issues in Australia today.
+The 22nd Annual Youth Survey saw 19,500 young people aged 15–19 participate in 2023 and identified the environment, equity and discrimination and economic and financial matters as the three most important issues in Australia today.

 Policy and advocacy

 Mission Australia seeks to influence policy decisions through submissions and reports that draw on evidence, the expertise of its staff, and the experiences of the people who access its services.

 Reconciliation Action Plan

 Mission Australia launched its first Reconciliation Action Plan (RAP) in 2009.
 The RAP is an agreed strategy on how the organisation intends to contribute to reducing the gap in living standards between Aboriginal and Torres Strait Islander and non-Aboriginal and Torres Strait Islander Australians.
 Following this, Mission Australia developed a second RAP in 2017.
 Its third RAP, an Innovate-level RAP for 2022–23, received endorsement from Reconciliation Australia in January 2022.